CVTA Strategic Plan 2021 - 2027

 2. Recruit proactive, committed Board members with a variety of relevant skills, experience, and regional representation.
 Engage additional non-Board volunteers to be involved in committees or local advocacy to advance CVTA's strategic goals.
 Support Board in carrying out its responsibilities by developing useful structures including active committees and online collaboration tools.

-3. Implement multi-year financial planning that aligns with strategic priorities, organizational growth and stewardship responsibilities.
+3. Utilize multi-year project financial planning that aligns with strategic priorities, organizational growth and stewardship responsibilities.

-4. Make an updated five-year fundraising plan with diversified revenue from grants, charitable gifts, sponsorships, memberships, and events, with formal donor cultivation.
+4. Ennable our work by fundraising from diversified sources including appeal for annual donations, grants, charitable gifts, sponsorships, and events, with formal donor cultivation.

 GOAL 4: Leverage partnerships to build the trail, strengthen the regional trail network and increase community vitality.